secretstartups/handbook/finance/key-meetings/index.html.md

 Some teams leverage Sisense's existing automation functionality to prepare Google Slides with automated charts.

 Important notes:
-1. Before every key meeting, the [OKR page](/company/okrs/) for the quarter should be updated with the current status of the KRs.
+1. Before every key meeting, the OKRs should be updated by the functional DRI by updating the Health Status of their KR issues as detailed in [Maintaining the status of OKRs](https://about.gitlab.com/company/okrs/#maintaining-the-status-of-okrs)
 1. A document will be linked from the calendar invite for participants to log questions or comments for discussion and to any additional track decisions & action items.
 1. Every department KPI should be covered.
 This can be in the presentation and/or links to the handbook.
 1. Wherever possible, the KPI or KR being reviewed should be compared to Plan, Target, or industry benchmark.